 1. All-Time Price Shifts

 As the world’s palladium supply is mainly controlled by a couple of countries, prices can be more volatile than other precious metals.
 Below is a look at how palladium prices have performed over time.
-Palladium reached an all-time low of £43.55 in August 1992 and an all-time high of £1,385.21 in October 2019.
+Palladium reached an all-time low of £43.55 in August 1992 and an all-time high of £1,385.21 at the time in writing (October 2019).
 The below price (GBP) chart demonstrates the peaks and troughs of this precious metal since the start of the nineties:

 2. Recent Price Shifts